 Set up row (WS): k3, PM, k1, PM, k1, PM, k1, PM, k3

-As you work the set up row you place your 4 markers, separating your work into 5 sections: 3 edge sts, first main section (1 stitch), center stitch, second main section (1 stitch), and 3 edge sts.
+As you work the set up row you place your 4 markers, separating your work into 5 sections: 3 edge sts, first main section (1 stitch), centre stitch, second main section (1 stitch), and 3 edge sts.
 PM is the abbreviation for ‘place marker’.
 If you are confused about any of our pattern abbreviations, refer to our full abbreviations list here.

 When you place your markers your two main sections will only have 1 stitch in them, but those are the 2 sections that will grow as you work your shawl.
-The edge stitches are always 3 sts and the center stitch is always a single stitch.
+The edge stitches are always 3 sts and the centre stitch is always a single stitch.

 Once you have worked rows 1 and 2 a few times the pattern starts to become clearer.